-I became involved with CLEBC while still a law school student; when Ardith Walkem, QC asked me to help out with the Indigenous Legal Orders Law Conference in 2012.
+I became involved with CLEBC while still a law school student; when Ardith Walkem, KC asked me to help out with the Indigenous Legal Orders Law Conference in 2012.
 Then our friend Maria Morellato invited me to co-chair the 2015 Aboriginal Law Conference with her.
 I’ve been helping with chairing duties since then.

 What are you currently working on (or have most recently worked on) with CLEBC?